Testing with TypeScript, Enzyme, and React

 We’ll need to configure Enzyme to use the adapter, which we can do in Jest’s

 bootstrap file.
-Except for a wildcard import
+Except for a wildcard import, this looks exactly as it would

 in JavaScript: